Rocky Mount teacher accused of having sexual contact with 3 students

 Police said the incidents occurred off campus.

+Dayvon Steel graduated from the school last year.
+He called it a good school with supportive, caring teachers.

+“It’s very shocking and appalling that a person would do that with a student,” he said.

-McAuliffe is currently being held in the Carteret County jail under a $20,000 bond.
+McAuliffe was held in the Carteret County jail under a $20,000 bond.
+Records show she has bonded out.

 She’s scheduled to appear in Nash County District Court June 12.

-Note: UPDATE: Former Rocky Mount teacher accused of sexual relationships with students appears in court